ppy/osu-wiki/wiki/Tournaments/SAS/1/en.md

 4. Failing to complete ruleset #2 or #3 **may result in your registration not being counted**.
 5. The scoring system used will be **ScoreV2**.
 6. There will be five rounds in the tournament.
 Each round, participants will be given 5 days (1 work week) to get the highest possible cumulative score across all 4 maps for the running round.
-7. Maps will be played under FreeMod.
-Allowed mods are only the visual mods and Sudden Death mod
+7. Maps will be played with FreeMod.
+The only allowed mods are FadeIn, Flashlight, Hidden, and SuddenDeath.
-   - The visual mods are consisted of: Hidden, Fade In, and Flashlight
 8. The mappool will consist of:
    - 1 Hybrid map
    - 1 Technical map